CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab5.md

 1. Now, let's use the **GitHub Copilot Chat** feature to refactor the above code.

-1. Click on the **Chat** extension icon from the activity bar in the left navigation pane.
+1. Click on the **Copilot** extension icon from the activity bar in the top navigation pane next to the search bar and Choose **Open Chat** option from the dropdown.
 This opens the GitHub Copilot Chat window into which the above code is to be **pasted**.

 1. Type the prompt `Refactor the code` at the end of the code and then press **enter**.